biopragmatics/oquat/docs/invalids/prefix/go.md

 ## `eco`: Evidence ontology

-Identifiers for this prefix are given incorrectly correctly in `eco`.
+Identifiers for this prefix are given incorrectly in `eco`.
+See the [GitHub repository](https://github.com/evidenceontology/evidenceontology).

 | external_xref   |   usages_count | usages                                                                                                                                                  |
 |-----------------|----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------|